-An Americanist, Manora specializes in issues related to race, gender, and subjectivity in the works of 20th/21st century women writers of color.
-Her work in progress includes Mamas?
-Maybe: The Dialectics of Modernity and Maternity in the Works of the Harlem Renaissance, a book examining the manner in which the major ideological and political project of the Harlem Renaissance, namely the (re)negotiation of African American subjectivity/identity and social place, was worked out by African American modernist writers through discourses and dialectics related to maternity, while her work in progress includes a study that employs Audre Lorde's "Uses of the Erotic" to read alt-sexualities in Toni Morrison's "second wave" novels and an ongoing study of black bohemianism in African American literature and culture, with a focus, at present, on African American women's transnational travel narratives.
+An Americanist, Professor Manora focuses on in issues related to race, gender, and subjectivity in the works of 20th/21st century women writers of color.
+Her work with Harlem Renaissance texts has turned upon an examination of the manner in which the major ideological and political project of the Harlem Renaissance, namely the (re)negotiation of African American subjectivity/identity and social place, was worked out by African American modernist writers through discourses and dialectics related to maternity, while her work in progress includes a study that employs Audre Lorde's "Uses of the Erotic" to read alt-sexualities in Toni Morrison's "second wave" novels and an ongoing study of black bohemianism in African American literature and culture with a focus on African American women's transnational travel narratives.

 Dr. Manora was the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, for several years.
 She currently serves as the Director of Undergraduate Studies in English.